Link groups of 4-manifolds: Representations of .

-Consider a set $\mathcal{M}=\{ m\}$ of generators of $H_1(D^4\smallsetminus C)$ provided by the meridians to the handles of $C$.
-The elements of $\mathcal{M}$ are in $1-1$ correspondence with the leaves of $T_C$, and are parametrized by the multiindices $I=(i_1,j_1,\ldots,i_n,j_n)$ where $n$ is the height of $C$, the indices $i$ correspond to the branching of the planar surface stages, and the indices $j$ correspond to the components of the attaching links $L$.
+The purpose of this section is to analyze the indeterminacy of the Magnus expansion due to the relations in the generalized Milnor group $GM(C)$.
+Consider a set $\mathcal{M}=\{ m\}$ of generators of $H_1(D^4\smallsetminus C)$ provided by meridians to the handles of $C$.
+The elements of $\mathcal{M}$ are in $1$-$1$ correspondence with the leaves of the associated tree $T_C$, and are parametrized by multi-indices $I=(i_1,j_1,\ldots,i_n,j_n)$ where $n$ is the height of $C$, the indices $i_k$ correspond to the branching of the planar surface stages, and the indices $j_l$ correspond to the components of the attaching links $L$.
+Phrased in terms of the associated tree, the indices $i_k$ (respectively $j_l$) correspond to branching of the tree $T_C$ at unmarked (respectively marked) vertices.

-\begin{definition} Consider the set $X=\{ x\}$ whose elements are in $1-1$ correspondence with the elements of $\mathcal{M}$.
+\begin{definition} Consider the set $X=\{ x\}$ whose elements are in $1$-$1$ correspondence with the elements of $\mathcal{M}$.
 Let $R[C]$ denote the quotient of the free associative ring ${\mathbb Z}\{ X\} $ generated by $X$ by the ideal generated by the monomials $M=x_{I_1}\cdots x_{I_k}$ such that

 $\bullet$ either $M$ contains repeating variables, or